Highgate tube station: Original station

-Highgate station was originally constructed by the Edgware, Highgate and London Railway in the 1860s on its line from Finsbury Park station to Edgware station.
-Before the line was opened, it was purchased in July 1867 by the larger Great Northern Railway (GNR), whose main line from King's Cross ran through Finsbury Park on its way to Potters Bar and the north.
+Highgate station was originally constructed by the Edgware, Highgate and London Railway in the 1860s on its line from Finsbury Park to Edgware.
+Before the line was opened, it was purchased in July 1867 by the larger Great Northern Railway (GNR), whose main line from ran through Finsbury Park on its way to and the north.
 The station opened along with the railway to Edgware on 22 August 1867.

 Due to the hilly terrain, the station was built in a deep cutting excavated from Highgate Hill, adjacent to Archway Road.
-Tunnels penetrated the hillside at each end of the station, leading towards East Finchley to the north and Crouch End to the south.
+Tunnels penetrated the hillside at each end of the station, leading towards East Finchley to the north and to the south.
 When built, the station had two side platforms, with three tracks between them, and a station building on the south side.
 A footbridge linked the two platforms.

 A branch line was constructed from Highgate to Alexandra Palace by the Muswell Hill Railway (MHR) and was opened on 24 May 1873.
 The new branch split from the original route north of the station in a wide arc around Highgate Wood.
-The next station on the branch line, when it opened, was Muswell Hill and an intermediate station was built later at Cranley Gardens in 1902.
+The next station on the branch line, when it opened, was and an intermediate station was built later at in 1902.

 In the 1880s, the station was rebuilt, with two tracks flanking a central island platform instead of the two side platforms.
 The island platform was accessed from a ticket office in the middle of the footbridge.
 In 1911, the MHR branch was taken over by the GNR.
 After the Railways Act 1921 created the Big Four railway companies, the GNR became part of the London & North Eastern Railway (LNER) in 1923.

 At the start of the 1930s, the station had around 54 trains daily from High Barnet, 43 from Alexandra Palace and a few through trains from Edgware.
 Services ran to Finsbury Park and then either King's Cross, Moorgate or Broad Street.